 If you’re tugging at a stubborn zipper with no progress, a bit of lubrication could help it pull through.
 Dip a cotton swab in shampoo, oil, or lip balm and smooth it over the zipper to unstick the jam.

 Built-up lint in the back of your hairdryer could be blocking the airflow, making your hair tool less effective, and even become a fire hazard.
 Bring it back to its original condition by cleaning out the filter.
 Use a cotton swab to dig out all the lint that’s stuck inside.

 Do art projects

 Polka dots seem simple, but that nice round shape is deceptively hard to make with your typical paintbrush.
 Dip a Q-Tip into the paint of your choice, then poke it against the surface you’re painting for a simple way to create a dotted pattern.
-Try out some of these “home hacks” that will make your life easier with 56 incredible uses for things you’d normally throw away.

 Apply eye makeup like a pro

 Create a bold, sultry eye look with the help of a cotton swab.
 Line your whole eye with kohl eyeliner, then use a cotton swab to smudge the color, creating an effortless smoky eye.